Validate in Sweden

 In order to validate your European patent in Sweden, you must:

-You are required to do all of this within a three-month period of the EPO granting the patent (or, where unitary effect has been rejected, within three months of the deadline to appeal).
+You are required to do all of this within three months from EPO granting the patent (or, when unitary effect has been rejected, within three months from the deadline to appeal).

-Once you have validated the patent in Sweden, it will have the same effect as if it had been granted here.
+Once the patent is validated in Sweden, it will have the same effect as a nationally granted patent.
 This means, for instance, that you will have to pay annual fees to PRV in order to maintain the patent.

 Annual fees for validated patents

 Annual fees for validated European patents must be paid to the PRV for each fee year starting after the EPO has issued the patent.
-However, the first annual fee never needs to be paid before three months have passed from the day the patent was granted.
+However, the first annual fee is never due earlier than three months from the day the patent was granted (or, when unitary effect has been rejected, never earlier than three months from the end of the deadline to appeal such a decision).
 The first two years after the filing date are free of charge, regardless of whether the patent has been granted or not.
 By using the Swedish Patent Database, you can check when and how much you have to pay in annual fees for your validated EP patent.